gtiwari333/spring-boot-blog-app/README.md

 OR

-- mvn compile spring-boot:run //if you have maven installed in your PC
+- mvnw compile spring-boot:run //if you have maven installed in your PC

 And open   `http://localhost:8080` on your browser